solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

 dotnet pack
 ```

-This produces a _nupkg_ package  The nupkg NuGet package is what the .NET Core CLI uses to install the global tool.
+This produces a _nupkg_ package.
+This nupkg NuGet package is what the .NET Core CLI uses to install the global tool.

 So, to package and install locally without publishing to NuGet which will be needed while you are still testing you need the following: